-The anterior atlanto-occipital membrane is continuous with the atlanto-occipital joint for a lateral viewpoint and stretches between the foramen magnum on its posterior margin cranially to the anterior arch of the atlas caudally.
+The anterior atlantooccipital membrane is continuous with the atlanto-occipital joint for a lateral viewpoint and stretches between the foramen magnum on its posterior margin cranially to the anterior arch of the atlas caudally.

-The posterior atlanto-occipital membrane extends between the same two anatomical structures as the superior atlanto-occipital membrane; however their primary difference is that this membrane allows the vertebral artery to pass through it on its lateral margin.
+The posterior atlantooccipital membrane extends between the same two anatomical structures as the superior atlanto-occipital membrane; however their primary difference is that this membrane allows the vertebral artery to pass through it on its lateral margin.

 Lastly, the ligamentum nuchae runs between two bony areas known as the occipital protuberance of the medial nuchal line on the occipital bone of the skull cranially and the spinous process of the cervical vertebrae C7 caudally.
 When running between these two bony extensions, the ligament attaches to the posterior tubercle of the atlas, as well as the spinous processes of the axis below it and the cervical vertebrae C3 to C6.

-The Internal LigamentsThe internal ligaments are categorized according to their placement into deep and superficial ligaments.
-The superficial ligaments include the tectorial membrane and the posterior longitudinal ligament.
+The internal ligaments are categorized according to their placement into deep and superficial ligaments.

-The posterior longitudinal ligament sits superiorly to the axis and continues with the fibers of the tectorial membrane.
+- The posterior longitudinal ligament sits superiorly to the axis and continues with the fibers of the tectorial membrane.
 It attaches to the posterior surfaces of the vertebral bodies and splays out between the axis and the sacrum, within the vertebral foramen.

-The tectorial membrane starts superior to the posterior longitudinal ligament, before it continues caudally to meet it.
+- The tectorial membrane starts superior to the posterior longitudinal ligament, before it continues caudally to meet it.
 Its origin is on the occipital bone of the cranium, in the basilar region, where it becomes one with the Dura mater and inserts onto the posterior part of the axial body.

-The deep ligaments include the alar ligament, the apical ligament of the dens, the superior longitudinal band of the cruciate ligament, the transverse ligament of the atlas and the inferior longitudinal band.
+- The deep ligaments include the alar ligament, the apical ligament of the dens, the superior longitudinal band of the cruciate ligament, the transverse ligament of the atlas and the inferior longitudinal band.

 - The superior longitudinal band of the cruciate ligament is part of the transverse ligament of the atlas, so these two ligaments will be discussed simultaneously, as will the inferior longitudinal band, which makes up the third and final component of the cruciate ligament.
 The superior band extends cranially and is attached to the basilar portion of the occipital bone of the skull, just as the inferior band opposes it and attaches caudally on the posterior aspect of the axial body.
 The thickest part of this entire arrangement is the transverse ligament which holds the dens and the anterior arch together by running in the anterior arch of the atlas from side to side.

-The alar ligament, which is also called the ‘check ligament’ limits the rotational axis of the skull, by extending from the dens to the occipital condyle on its mesial side.
+- The alar ligament, which is also called the ‘check ligament’ limits the rotational axis of the skull, by extending from the dens to the occipital condyle on its mesial side.

-Lastly, the apical ligament of the dens extends from the anterior margin of the foramen magnum to the dens.
+- Lastly, the apical ligament of the dens extends from the anterior margin of the foramen magnum to the dens.